 When it comes to public speaking, most people’s first concern is how they are received.
 Will people laugh at them?
 Will the audience take them seriously?
 What happens if they forget what they have to say?
 What if something goes wrong?
-Fortunately, all of these fears can be addressed by practice before presenting to the public.
+Fortunately, practice can address these fears before presenting to the public.
 It turns out a large factor in the success of a presentation is the presenter’s body language.

 Consider the following example.
 One of the world’s best experts on bees needs to give a public presentation.
 She knows everything there is to know about bees.
-The problem is that she is so good at research that she would rather be with her bees than presenting.
+She is so good at research that she would rather be with her bees than presenting.
 She doesn’t like public speaking.

 Nevertheless, she has to do it anyway.
 During the talk, she talks quickly.
 She has a lot to say and wants to say it all.
 She stands behind the podium and talks in a monotone voice.
 She has a low voice, which makes it difficult to understand.
-She doesn’t make any eye contact and is regularly looking at her slides on the wall when talking, facing away from the audience.
-She is holding a laser pointer, which she fiddles with throughout the talk, and points to the screen with a shaky hand.
-Her hair is in her face, covering one of her eyes.
+She doesn’t make eye contact and regularly looks at her slides on the wall when talking, facing away from the audience.
+She holds a laser pointer, which she fiddles with throughout the talk, and points to the screen with a shaky hand.
+Her hair is on her face, covering one of her eyes.
 She pulls it aside once every minute.

 In Module Thirteen, you will learn how body language can impact your speech.